 These are some of the landscape pictures on the way to Dhera.

-There were a boat load of these little contraptions…..I must say, I want one in bright yellow!
+There was a boatload of these little contraptions…..I must say, I want one in bright yellow!

 This lovely man wanted his picture made in lieu of a pack of crackers.